coder/docs/guides/deployments/proxy.md

 `http_proxy` and `https_proxy` environment variables, respectively.

 If the proxy URL does not include a scheme, Coder defaults to treating it as an HTTP proxy.
-It is also possible to connect to the proxy using HTTPS or SOCKS 5 protocols.
+Coder also supports proxies using HTTPS or SOCKS 5 protocols.

 For an HTTP proxy with address `http://localhost:3128`, use the setting: